alirouhani/FlowBalance/readme.md

 ## ⚙️ Architecture Highlights

+* **Dantzig-Wolfe Column Generation:** Bypasses the memory limits of massive time-space network arrays.
+The Python Master Problem manages shared capacities, while a C++ pricing engine dynamically evaluates exact reduced costs to generate optimal paths on the fly.
+* **Cycle-Robust Pricing Search:** Safely navigates zero-cost temporal holding cycles using a heavily optimized Dijkstra/A* priority queue, scaling perfectly with asset volumes and consumption factors.
+* **Pricing Filter Optimization:** Implements advanced dual-variable heuristics to filter the pricing pool, drastically reducing the number of necessary shortest-path searches per iteration without sacrificing mathematical optimality.
-* **Pydantic Data Validation:** Strict input schemas prevent timeline violations (e.g., negative transit times or illogical due dates).
+* **Pydantic Data Validation:** Strict input schemas prevent timeline violations (e.g., negative transit times or illogical due dates) and enforce strict relational integrity before any matrices are built.
-* **Dual-Layer Expansion:** Automatically defaults to a highly optimized `pybind11` C++ graph builder for massive networks, while maintaining a pure Python loop fallback for unsupported architectures.
-* **Elastic Demand Dropping:** If physical capacity is bottlenecked, the solver won't crash.
-It uses an elastic penalty variable ($y^k$) to drop the minimum required volume and reports it in the bottleneck analytics exporter.

 ---

 ## 🤝 Contributing

 Pull requests are welcome!
 For major algorithmic changes, please open an issue first to discuss what you would like to change.
-Ensure you run the pytest suite (`pytest -v`) before submitting your code.
+Ensure you run the complete test suite (`pytest tests/ -v`) to verify the structural integrity and objective scaling before submitting your code.